logux/core/protocol.md

 [number major, number minor]
 ```

-If other client uses bigger `major`, you should send `protocol` error
+If other client uses bigger `major`, you should send `wrong-protocol` error
 and close connection.

 ## Messages